QtLab/DRDSP/readme.md

 The steps involved in the method are:

 1. Generate some data from the attractors.
-2.
-    a.
-Compute the secants from the data sets.
+2. Compute the secants from the data sets.
-    b.
-Cull the secants (optional optimization).
+3. Cull the secants (optional optimization).
-3. Use the secants to find a projection.
+4. Use the secants to find a projection.
-4. Use the projection, the data, and the original model to compute some reduced data.
+5. Use the projection, the data, and the original model to compute some reduced data.
-5. Use the reduced data to obtain the reduced model.
+6. Use the reduced data to obtain the reduced model.

 Usage
 -----